When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Amelia

-• Amelia Boynton Robinson: Activist and civil rights leader from the USA.
+• Amelia Boynton Robinson: A civil rights leader who was a key figure in the 1965 Selma to Montgomery marches.

 What Is the Common Personality Type for the Name Amelia?